 A few stations may require alternative shots to accommodate traffic, construction, and general obstructions found throughout the city.

-Portal 179 - Morris Park in the Bronx is an example of a station being partially underground.
+Portal 179 - Morris Park in the Bronx is an example of a station partially underground.

-If a transfer station has an elevated portion, all entries granting access to the underground portion are photographed.
+All station entries granting access underground are photographed.

 Portal 035 - 161 St Yankee Stadium in the Bronx is an example.